A joyful heart is good

 I am a mother of two teenage girls and a Christian.
 I am also a linguist fluent in English, Cantonese and Mandarin and have a diploma in French.

 I am an Accredited Member of the BACP, and adhere to its Ethical Framework for Good Practice in Counselling & Psychotherapy.

 WHY DID I BECOME A COUNSELLOR?

 I have a genuine interest in people.
 In my previous careers, I have worked with lawyers, bankers, consultants, social workers and teachers.
 This helped me realise that my interest in and skills with people come naturally to me.
 My interest in psychology and languages also helps me to understand people and interpret their thoughts and feelings better.
-All these things have motivated me to get into counselling - a career that provides a channel for people to understand more about themselves and their issues, and to make changes in their lives when they are ready.
+All these have motivated me to get into counselling - a career that provides a channel for people to understand more about themselves and their issues, and to make changes in their lives when they are ready.

-I am a Chinese woman who has been married to an Englishman for 20 years.
+I am a Chinese woman who has been married to an Englishman for over 20 years.
 Our marriage has broadened my horizon as a counsellor as I meet clients from different cultural background.
 And, this multicultural background also reinforces my notion that whoever we are and wherever we come from, we are individuals in our own right.
 With this notion in mind, I want to use my experience, knowledge and expertise in counselling to benefit people who might share a similar background.

 Level 4 Diploma in Therapeutic Counselling

 Diploma in French